Score Methodology Update — Engine Weight Recalibration

 Last Updated: May 11, 2026

 On May 2, 2026, we recalibrated how your AI Visibility Score weights each AI engine.
-The new weighting reflects what the score is actually measuring — your practice's presence across AI surfaces a dental patient might use — and corrects an anchor point that no longer matches how generative AI search has evolved over the past 12 months.
+The new weighting reflects what the score is actually measuring — your practice's presence across AI surfaces a dental patient might use — and corrects an outdated assumption that no longer matches how generative AI search has evolved over the past 12 months.

 1. What changed

-The composite AI Visibility Score combines visibility signals from four AI engines.
+The overall AI Visibility Score combines visibility signals from four AI engines.
 Each engine gets a weight that determines how much it contributes to the final score.
 We changed those weights:

 | Engine | Old weight | New weight |